flancian/garden/tweets.md

 - On my Lenovo laptop when you hold the middle trackpad button you can scroll using the trackpoint.
 TIL.

 - Lady Burup fixed my trackpad by walking over my laptop and shutting it down (hard).
 I had tried rebooting earlier and that hadn't worked, a full power down was needed somehow (unsure why I didn't think of this, but I didn't have to thanks to Lady Burup).

+- There is a word for an entity that embeds itself in another, takes energy or information and doesn't give back in kind.
+It's also a hit 2019 movie.

+-